 Current management in Alberta

-Alberta Environment and Parks (AEP) has partnered with several organizations to study flowering rush eradication methods on Lake Isle and Chestermere Lake.
+The Alberta government has partnered with several organizations to study flowering rush eradication methods on Lake Isle and Chestermere Lake.
 The following methods have all been tested in Alberta:

 - Bottom barriers